WiBee: The Wisconsin Wild Bee App

 Explore the data

 All of the data collected using the WiBee app can be viewed in our Data Dashboard.
 Select surveys by location, user ID, date, habitat type, or plant species, and few graphical summaries of pollinator trends.
-Contributor names, IDs, and exact survey locations are not shown on the dashboard for privacy reasons.
+Contributor names and exact survey locations are not shown on the dashboard for privacy reasons.
 To learn more about our privacy policy, click here.

 Visit our Data Dashboard